-At the law office of Derek Pica, we understand that you may want to do this discreetly.
+At Derek A. Pica, PLLC, we understand that you may want to do this discreetly.
 It is often difficult for concerned relatives to take legal steps against other adults in the family when the children are in danger of physical harm.
 We’ve also worked with many grandparents who wish to obtain custody when their grandchildren’s safety is in question.
 Even simple transitions, such as sending a child to live with an aunt who lives in close proximity to a good school, can be challenging.

 We understand that any issue dealing with family is usually emotionally taxing.
-You’d rather not become confused and frustrated by legal jargon and forms, or worse, make a mistake that delays your petition or renders it null and void.
+You’d rather not become confused and frustrated by legal jargon and forms or, worse, make a mistake that delays your petition or renders it null and void.
 That's why we take the time to explain the process to you in everyday language.
-Our founding attorney, Derek Pica, has more than twenty years of experience seeking legal solutions that are in a child’s best interests.
-If you wish to consult a lawyer who knows Idaho law, Derek Pica can help you explore all legal possibilities and make informed decisions about the child’s future.
+Our founding attorney, Derek A. Pica, has more than 30 years of experience seeking legal solutions that are in children’s best interests.
+If you wish to consult a lawyer who knows Idaho law, Derek A. Pica can help you explore all legal possibilities and make informed decisions about the child’s future.

 Guardianships of Adults

 There are also scenarios in which an adult may obtain legal guardianship over another adult who is unable to care for him or herself.
 The legal guardian is granted permission to make medical and long-term care decisions on behalf of the incapacitated person.